aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     This script will:
     - Create IAM Identity Center groups and users
-    - Set up the necessary IAM policies for AWS Transform for both groups
+    - Set up the necessary IAM policies for AWS Transform for VMware for both groups
     - Create an Admin user using lambda functions in Identity Center based on a provided email

 >Note : The script uses the deployed Lambda functions to add the provided email account as an Admin in the created AWS Transform Admin group in AWS IAM Identity Center.
 Subsequent admins and users can be added via the AWS console following best practices.